Search

 The new law obligates all wholesalers, processors, retailers, and food service establishments to properly label seafood and crawfish as either:

-Domestic” – if harvested, raised, and processed in the U.S.; or
+Domestic – if harvested, raised, and processed in the U.S.; or

-Imported” – if harvested, raised and/or processed outside the U.S.
+Imported – if harvested, raised and/or processed outside the U.S.

-Labels must appear on menus, packaging, sales displays, or any form of advertisement prominently available to the public where seafood or crawfish is being sold or promoted.
-The labeling text must be in a font size at least equal to the product name to ensure visibility.
-If domestic product is mixed with imported product, then the product must be labeled as “Imported”.
+Labels must appear on menus, packaging, sales displays, or any form of advertisement prominently available to the public on the premises of where seafood or crawfish is being sold or promoted.
+The labeling text must be in a font size at least equal to the product name to ensure visibilityIf domestic product is mixed with imported product, then the seafood or crawfish must be labeled as “Imported”.

 Any good faith reliance claim must be supported by the appropriate evidence of the documentation from the supplier.